 So you’d like a compact kayak, but you’re wondering … is an inflatable kayak as good as a hard-shell?

-I grew up paddling hard-shell kayaks and have been selling (and paddling) inflatables for almost a decade now.
-Here’s my take on the old inflatables vs hard-shells debate.
+I grew up paddling hard-shell kayaks and have been selling (and paddling) inflatables since 2008.
+Here’s my take on the old inflatable vs hard-shell kayaks debate.

 Inflatable kayaks are definitely better than hard-shell kayaks when it comes to portability.